 Dan - Arcades.
 Seriously -- I grew up on the Atari 2600, loved my Genesis,

-and was thrilled to cover the 32-bit era on the front lines, so I have
+and was thrilled to cover the 32-bit era on the front lines, so I havestrong memories.
+But to me, nothing beats a 400-pound plywood box that

 has been created to play ONE GAME, and play it better than anything